Imerslund-Grasbeck Syndrome (IGS) or Selective Cobalamin Malabsorption

 Animal Genetics offers DNA testing for Imerslund-Grasbeck Syndrome (IGS).
-The genetic test verifies the presence of the recessive TNS gene and presents results as one of the following:
+The genetic test verifies the presence of the recessive IGS gene mutation and presents results as one of the following:

 |IGS/IGS||Affected||The dog carries two copies of the mutant gene and is homozygous for IGS.
 This dog will be affected and will always pass a copy of the mutated gene to its offspring.|